AsynchronousAI/cobalt/README.md

 - `cd lxx`
 - `cmake .`
 - `make`
-- `python3 install.py` - Only do if you want to install to PATH/$PATH and setup library files This will result in 2 files in the lxx folder, lxx and lxxc.
+This will result in 2 files in the lxx folder, lxx and lxxc.
 You can test the shell using `./lxx` and try some code then install it to your PATH/$PATH.
 ### Other options
-- `make clean` - Cleans the build
+- `make install` - Installs the executables to PATH/$PATH and creates library paths
 ### End result
 - `lxx` executable in the cwd for the shell and interpreter
 - `lxxc` executable in the cwd for compiling to bytecode
 - `lxxjit` executable in the cwd for JIT compiling
 - If you chose to move them to the PATH/$PATH they will be there instead of the dist folder
+### Building lua-lxx
+- `cmake .`
+- `make lua-lxx`
+- `cd lxx-1.0.0/lua-lxx`
+In that folder you should see a lua-lxx executable, you can use it like this:
+- `./lua-lxx myfile.lua -o myfile.lxx`

 ## Credits
 - Lua (Ljs Starting point)
 - LuaJIT (LjsJIT Starting point)